 Click the “Get Started” button underneath that.

 You will see a screen telling you Windows is getting things ready for the rollback.
-Then, it will ask you why you want to return to a previous version.
+Then, it will ask you why you want to return to an older version.
 You must choose a reason and click “Next.”

-Now you will see a screen informing you that you need to plug in your laptop (and leave a desktop plugged in throughout the process) and that you will need to reinstall apps as well as adjust settings when the computer finishes rolling back to the previous version.
+Now you will see a screen informing you that you need to plug in your laptop (and leave a desktop plugged in throughout the process), reinstall apps, and adjust settings when the computer finishes rolling back to the older version.

-It will also ask if you have backed up everything (creating a file backup as well as a disk image backup on an external USB drive is recommended).
-Click “Next” to confirm you know this and that you have made your backup drive.
+It will also ask if you have backed up everything (creating a file backup and a disk image backup on an external USB drive is recommended).
+Read the on-screen instructions and click “Next” to confirm you know this and that you have made your backup drive.

 The next confirmation screen asks if you remember your old login information.
-If you forgot the password you used when you had the previous version you are rolling back to, you will not be able to login to the computer after you perform the rollback.
+If you forgot the password you used when you had the older version you are rolling back to, you will not be able to log in to the computer after you perform the rollback.